iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/advanced-configuration.md

 # Advanced configuration

-The `IExecDataProtector` constructor accepts additional configuration parametrs.
+The `IExecDataProtector` constructor accepts additional configuration parameters.
 As these parameters are very specific, they are not needed for a standard usage of `@iexec/dataprotector`.

 Similarly, not all functionalities need to be instantiated at once in the SDK, as described in the [getting started](../getting-started.md#instantiate-sdk)